vocalinkzapp/ZappSMGLib-iOS/README.md

 Run `carthage update`.
 This will fetch dependencies into a `Carthage/Checkouts` folder and build the framework.
 On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop the framework from the `Carthage/Build` folder on disk.

+note*: If you need further information about Carthage, please refer to the next link : https://github.com/Carthage/Carthage

 #### CocoaPods installation

+In the case you use CocoaPods*, you can as well use it to integrate the library with the next script.

 ```ruby
 platform :ios, '8.0'